 2:30 p.m. – Closing Comments and Adjournment

-Fred Cook is Chairman of Golin and Director and Professor of the Strategic Public Relations Center at the Annenberg School for Communication and Journalism at the University of Southern California.
-He has been with Golin since 1986.
+Fred Cook is CEO of Golin and is responsible for key client relationships, strategic planning and managing the firm.
+Fred has been with the agency since 1986 and served as managing director of the western region and chief client officer.
 Fred architected the agency’s new model, g4, which integrates strategy, creativity and engagement into one seamless package that is delivered to clients.
 He is also committed to ensuring that GH provides a rewarding, challenging career for the best PR professionals in the business.
 During his tenure at Golin, Fred has managed strategic planning and brand marketing campaigns for companies such as Nintendo of America, Visa, Southwest Airlines and Amazon.com.
 He has orchestrated public affairs and handled crisis management programs for BAX Global, The Walt Disney Company and Toyota.
 He has also developed research-based brand positioning campaigns for Yamaha, Walt Disney Imagineering and Weyerhaeuser.
 In addition, Fred has developed numerous international public relations programs for clients such as the Singapore Tourist Promotion Board, Air New Zealand and Canon.
 Fred is a trustee of the Institute of Public Relations, and a former board member of The Council of Public Relations Firms.
 He is also a member of The Economic Club of Chicago, The Executives’ Club of Chicago, Public Relations Seminar and The Arthur W. Page Society.

 Al Golin, the Founder and Chairman of Golin is a veteran of almost half a century in the public relations industry.
 In addition to handling the McDonald’s account for over 45 years, Golin represents such companies such as Bristol-Myers Squibb, Coors Brewing Co., Florida Department of Citrus, Levi Strauss & Co., Lowe’s Companies, National Peanut Board, Nestlé, Nintendo of America, Owens Corning, Sprint, Texas Instruments, Toyota Motor Sales of America, and Wm.
 Wrigley Jr. Co.
 As a consultant to the U.S. Department of Commerce, Al’s work centered on a major public relations awareness program for U.S. companies on the benefits of exporting to help our economy, increase employment, and reduce the balance of trade deficit.
 Al is a member of the board of trustees of The Goodman Theatre of Chicago and Roosevelt University, a founding board member of Ronald McDonald House Charities, and is public relations advisor to the National Multiple Sclerosis Society.
 He is also a member of the Arthur W. Page Society, the Public Relations Seminar and the Public Relations Society of America.
 He has lectured at Princeton University, Dartmouth College, Yale University, Northwestern University, New York University, and the Annenberg Communication School at USC.
 Al has received Lifetime Achievement Awards from the Arthur W. Page Society, the Institute for Public Relations, the Public Relations Society of America, the Publicity Club of Chicago and Inside PR magazine.

-Sarah Jackson is the Communications and Marketing Manager for the Institute for Public Relations.
+Sarah Jackson is the Public Relations Associate for the Institute for Public Relations.
 She has worked with the Institute for two years helping to provide research that matters to the practice through our website.
-She is the editorial director of IPR’s Research Letter, an email that reaches 11,000 and showcases the most relevant research to the field of public relations.
-She has helped Dr. Don Wright with the leadership forums for the past three years.
+She is the editorial director of IPR’s Research Letter, an email that reaches 9,500 and showcases the most relevant research to the field of public relations.
+She has helped Dr. Don Wright with the leadership forums for the past two years.
 She has a bachelor’s degree in public relations from the University of Florida.

 Don Wright is the Harold Burson Professor and Chair in Public Relations at Boston University’s College of Communication, the world’s first degree-granting institution in public relations.
 He is one of the most published public relations scholars in the areas of ethics, employee communication and social media, and is an internationally known professor, author, speaker, researcher, advisor, and corporate communications consultant.
 In addition to teaching, conducting scholarly and applied research, and lecturing in more than 30 countries on five continents, Professor Wright has worked full-time in corporate, agency and university public relations, and has been a communications consultant for more than three decades.
 PR Week magazine has recognized him both as one of the Top 10 public relations educators in the United States and as one of the “15 Leading Lights” in US public relations.
 He is a long time member of the Board of Trustees of the Institute for Public Relations (IPR) and from 1989 through 2012 he served as a member of the Board of Trustees of the Arthur W. Page Society.
 He is a past president of the International Public Relations Association (IPRA) and is a past chair of the IPR Commission on Public Relations Measurement and Evaluation.
 Dr. Wright was the founding Editor of PRSA’s Public Relations Journal, the world’s first quarterly open-access peer-reviewed electronic research journal, and is now editor of the Research Journal of IPR.
 He is an active consultant in public opinion research, employee communications, organizational ethics, professional development as well as management and structure of the corporate communications function.
 He holds a Ph.D. degree from the University of Minnesota.